Exiled with Exile

 Conversations in Exile

 Our virtual conversations feature a variety of topics and guests, and are free and open to all!

 Here is how you can enjoy “Conversations in Exile”:

-- To participate, simply click on the event link above to register any time before the event starts.
+- To participate, simply click on the link below each event to register any time before the event starts.

-- After you register, you will receive an email with the event link.
+- After you register, you will receive an email with the event Zoom link.

 - On the day of the event, click on that event link.
 It’s that simple.